 How it works

 After the router appliance instance is installed, you configure interfaces on the Cloud Router to establish peering with the router appliance instance by using the Border Gateway Protocol (BGP).
 BGP enables the dynamic exchange of routes between the Cloud Router and the router appliance instance.
-Route exchange, in turn, enables data transfer traffic between sites as well as connectivity from the site through the router appliance instance to the VPC network.
+Route exchange, in turn, enables data transfer traffic between sites.
+It also permits connectivity from the site through the router appliance instance to the VPC network.
+That is, the routes propagated by the router appliance instance can be used by VMs and other resources that have IP addresses in the same VPC network.

 Cloud Router uses interfaces configured with RFC 1918 internal IP addresses to establish BGP peering with router appliance instances.